cyndinz/cyndinz/README.md

 - 📖 I’m currently reading The Hard Thing About Hard Things <br>
 - 💻 I’m currently learning logic and big data <br>
-- 👯 I’m looking to collaborate on some cool projects <br>
 - 👀 I’m looking for help with code review <br>
 - 🎞  My favourite TV shows are Billions, Sherlock and Person of Interest <br>
 - 👨‍🔬 My favourite scientist is Alan Turing <br>